mbarker84/css-irl/src/pages/debugging-css-grid-part-3-auto-flow-order-and-item-placement.md

 But if we have some items that are explicity placed, and others that are not, them how can we identify the cells the auto placed be placed into?

-If I place an item on my grid using `grid-column: 2 / span 2` I might expect that any auto placed items succeeding that one will be placed _after_ the one I’m placing:
+If I place an item on my grid using `grid-column: 2 / span 2` I might expect that any auto placed items succeeding that one will be placed _after_ the one I’m placing (_Fig 03_):

 <figure>
   <img src="debugging-css-grid-3-03.png" alt="Three grid items with a mixture of explicit and auto placement">